Salter Point

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Service frequency averages 89 trips per day across all routes, resulting in approximately 34 weekly trips per individual stop.
+According to the 2021 Census, 13.7% of residents work from home, potentially influenced by COVID-19 conditions.
+Service frequency averages 89 trips daily across all routes, equating to approximately 34 weekly trips per individual stop.

 Frequently Asked Questions - Transport